Six Permits to Expedite for Projects in Washington, D.C.

 1. DCRA (Building Project Permit)

 The Department of Consumer and Regulatory Affairs (DCRA) is the single-most governing agency in permit approvals in Washington, D.C.
 This department acts as the primary permitting body.
-It reviews and approves permits from other relevant agencies, including the sewer and water permits.
+It reviews and approves permits from other relevant agencies, including sewer and water permits.
 The Department of Consumer and Regulatory Affairs reviews submittals for construction projects and issues approvals.
 Therefore, any contractors, engineers, architects, or real estate development firms planning to commence projects must first obtain permits from the DCRA.

 2. DDOT (Public Space Permit)